hwdsl2/setup-ipsec-vpn/docs/clients-xauth.md

 Once connected, you will see **tunnel enabled** in the VPN Connect status window.
 You can verify that your traffic is being routed properly by <a href="https://encrypted.google.com/search?q=my+ip" target="_blank">looking up your IP address on Google</a>.
 It should say "Your public IP address is `Your VPN Server IP`".

 <a id="regkey"></a>
-If you encountered an error when connecting, see <a href="#troubleshooting">Troubleshooting</a>.
+If you get an error when trying to connect, see <a href="#troubleshooting">Troubleshooting</a>.

-**Note:** A <a href="https://documentation.meraki.com/MX-Z/Client_VPN/Troubleshooting_Client_VPN#Windows_Error_809" target="_blank">one-time registry change</a> is required if the VPN server and/or client is behind NAT (e.g. home router).
-Please refer to the linked page, or run the following from an <a href="http://windows.microsoft.com/en-us/windows/command-prompt-faq#1TC=windows-7" target="_blank">elevated command prompt</a>.
-You must reboot your computer when done.
+**Note:** This <a href="https://documentation.meraki.com/MX-Z/Client_VPN/Troubleshooting_Client_VPN#Windows_Error_809" target="_blank">one-time registry change</a> is required if the VPN server and/or client is behind NAT (e.g. home router).
+Refer to the linked web page, or run the following from an <a href="http://www.winhelponline.com/blog/open-elevated-command-prompt-windows/" target="_blank">elevated command prompt</a>.
+You must reboot your computer when finished.
 - For Windows Vista, 7, 8 and 10
   ```console
   REG ADD HKLM\SYSTEM\CurrentControlSet\Services\PolicyAgent /v AssumeUDPEncapsulationContextOnSendRule /t REG_DWORD /d 0x2 /f
   ```

-- For Windows XP only
+- For Windows XP ONLY
   ```console
   REG ADD HKLM\SYSTEM\CurrentControlSet\Services\IPSec /v AssumeUDPEncapsulationContextOnSendRule /t REG_DWORD /d 0x2 /f
   ```